Categories

 The upside of downturn: advancing business in a tough economy

 During the dotcom boom and bust, venture capitalists would commonly say that they wouldn’t consider investing in a new venture unless the leader had some failures on the board.
-Innovation had bred a new way of looking at the metrics of success and that includes embracing failure.
+Innovation has bred a new way of looking at the metrics of success, including embracing failure.

-In times of looming economic crisis or the downturn of a specific industry sector, these big picture insights are easily forgotten and ‘fight or flight’ syndrome can overtake management strategy.
-But ensuring that your business has a healthy approach to tackling challenges and is primed for sudden pivots, can be the difference between surviving a crisis or getting swamped by it.
+In times of looming economic crisis or the downturn of a specific industry sector, these big picture insights are easily forgotten, and ‘fight or flight’ syndrome can overtake management strategy.
+Making sure your business is ready to face challenges and adapt quickly can mean the difference between surviving a crisis and being overwhelmed by it.
+This is where a strong business resilience strategy and business continuity strategy come into play.

-We look at key areas to keep your business match fit through the boom and bust cycles.
+We look at key areas to keep your business match fit through the boom-and-bust cycles – and how modern tools like data analytics and Ai can give you a sharper edge.

 Even if revenue generation is difficult, retaining the relationship with the customer is essential.
-This includes being innovative in customer incentive programs and service support; adapting services in a tailored way to meet client needs and/or diversifying the business to minimise potential damage from the loss of a significant customer.
+This includes being innovative in customer incentive programs and service support; adapting services tailored to meet client needs and/or diversifying the business to minimise potential damage from the loss of a significant customer.

 Magnify your marketing